ole00/bruno-esp32s2mini/README.md

   connected to GPIO 15 (Arduino UNO A1 pin).
 That might cause issues with some designs.
 In such case remove the LED or the current limiting resistor on the S2-Mini board to fix the issue (the LED will stop working obviously).
+- Note that the 3.3V rail is powered by a small onboard LDO (voltage regulator) which also powers the MCU.
+If you need to use higher number of peripherals on the 3.3V power rail then consider adding another LDO (supplied by the 5V rail) to your design/shield.
+Generally speaking, for few LEDS and a couple of extra ICS (like accelerometer, sensors etc.) the LDO is OK and you'll not need to add an extra LDO.
+- WiFi functionality is untested.
+It might work, but the PCB antenna is close to the base board so the transmit/reception will not be great.
+If you'll use a shield that covers the antenna the maximum connection distance will be even shorter.

  **Arduino IDE setup**